symfony/symfony-docs/frontend/encore/vuejs.rst

 This component is pretty simple at this stage but once you're aware about Vue and his internal logic, you can easily integrate it into your own Twig views and logic.

-Now that our component is ready and that our Vue instance is configured, let's use Encore to build everything and call Vue inside our views, in order to ease the process, let's use the watcher :
+Now that your component is ready and that your Vue instance is configured, let's use Encore to build everything and call Vue inside your views, in order to ease the process, let's use the watcher :

 .. code-block:: terminal